Category: ASA Men’s Major Fast Pitch

 Roy Stephenson of Grumman Yankees was 4-2, 66 IP, 52 of those innings came in the last 29 hours of the tournament.

-After John Hunter hurt his arm and could no longer pitch, Jess McWhorter took over for the Bombers in the first championship game, only to lose to to Dow AC, as pitcher John Skolnicki hurled a 3-hit shutout, winning the game 4-0 for Dow.
+After John Hunter hurt his arm and could no longer pitch, Jess McWhorter took over for the Bombers in the first championship game, only to lose to Dow AC, as pitcher John Skolnicki hurled a 3-hit shutout, winning the game 4-0 for Dow.
 Skolnicki also had 2 RBI in that game.

-In the Final Championship game, it was not even close as the Midland squad exploded for a 10-0 win.
+In the final Championship game, it was not even close as the Midland squad exploded for a 10-0 win.
 Skolnicki pitched a 2-hit shutout and once again accounted for 2 RBI.
 The Legendary Al Linde went 3-4 with a double, a home run, 3 RBI and 2 Runs scored in the final.

 The Bombers Jerry Curtis and Jess McWhorter could do nothing to stop the Dow bats.
 Dow finished the tournament with a 6-1 record.